clarity-lang/book/src/ch07-04-testing-your-contract.md

 file.
 You may remove the template code but make sure you leave the `import` statements intact.

-Tests are defined using the `it()` function.
+Tests are defined using the `test()` function.
 They have a name, which is used as a description, and a callback function that is executed on test.
 Before each test commences, Clarinet will instantiate a fresh local chain and then run the function.
 The function should run one or more contract calls against the